conrad-krueger/Personal-Projects/Games/README.md

 Short: Play hangman.
 The player has 6 lives to guess what the hidden word is.

 Long: The player is presented with an unknown word and may guess a letter or what the whole word is on each turn.
 If the player guesses incorrectly, a life is deducted from the player.
-If the player guesses the word before their lives run out they win.
+If the player guesses the word before their lives run out, they win.

 -------------------------------------------